graphitemaster/incbin/README.md

     // This translation unit now has three extern symbols
     // Use `extern "C"` in case of writing C++ code
     // extern const unsigned char gIconData[];
-    // extern const unsigned char *gIconEnd; // a marker to the end, take the address to get the ending pointer
+    // extern const unsigned char *const gIconEnd; // a marker to the end, take the address to get the ending pointer
     // extern const unsigned int gIconSize;
 ```